kdb424/pmm/README.md

 ## Troubleshooting
 Sometimes there are conflicts that can't be handled automatically.
-You can get an interactive shell by using
+You can get an interactive shell by removing the `--noconfirm` or `-y` to ensure you can install things interactively.
 ```bash
 $(worldedit --bash)﻿
 ```